nehamilan/nehamilan/README.md

 <H2>Background</H2>

-- Product Lead on a national research data repository — own the product lifecycle end to end: strategy, requirements, specs, metrics, release.
+- **Product Lead** on a national research data repository — own the product lifecycle end to end: strategy, requirements, specs, metrics, release.
 Sensitive-data deposit pathway, curation and preservation workflows, bilingual delivery, funder-policy compliance.
-- Previously Operations Lead for the same service — SLAs with distributed infrastructure partners, change management, operational risk, and the transition from limited production to full national production.
+- **Previously Operations Lead** for the same service — SLAs with distributed infrastructure partners, change management, operational risk, and the transition from limited production to full national production.
-- Founded and chair a user community group — 20+ researchers and librarians, quarterly.
+- **Founded and chair a user community group** — 20+ researchers and librarians, quarterly.
 Their input has redirected real roadmap decisions, including a metrics-platform rebuild and a site redesign.
-- Founding member of a national working group defining trustworthy-repository standards — persistent identifiers, preservation, metadata, cybersecurity, data-handling ethics, Indigenous data sovereignty, bilingualism.
+- **Founding member** of a national working group defining trustworthy-repository standards — persistent identifiers, preservation, metadata, cybersecurity, data-handling ethics, Indigenous data sovereignty, bilingualism.
 Designed and ran the group's member recruitment.
-- Built a repository collection-growth program from scratch with no budget or assigned staff — strategy through outreach through consultations.
-Reached 5,000+ researchers; collections grew from 12 to 30 over the period.
+- **Co-chair** of Data Repository Expert Group (DREG).
+The DREG brings together representatives from key repository stakeholder communities to provide high-level coordination for platform-specific working groups and to foster a broad and cohesive approach to repository development in Canada.
+- **Started in regulated systems** — delivery and project management on validated pharmaceutical systems, where every change carried an audit trail and "we'll fix it after launch" wasn't an available option.
+That's where the instinct for controlled vocabularies, approval gates, and provable decisions comes from.
-- Domains: research data management, data governance, metadata standards, regulated and sensitive data.
+- **Domains**: research data management, data governance, metadata standards, regulated and sensitive data.

 <H2>What I'm looking for</H2>